 - MCS 2414: Calculus 3

 - MW 9:00 – 10:50 a.m., M217

 - MCS 3523: Mathematical Modeling

 - MW 11:00 a.m. – 12:15 p.m., M209

 - Mathematical biology, dynamical systems, stochastic processes

 - Enzymatic pathways, signal transduction, genetic networks, etc.

 - Further details and publication list available here

 I was raised in a small farming community Southern Ontario just west of Toronto.
-My non-academic hobbies include playing baseball, running, playing guitar, writing short stories, and enjoying family time with my wife, Kaitlin, and twin boys, Mason and Austin.
+My non-academic hobbies include playing baseball, running, playing guitar, writing short stories, and enjoying family time with my twin boys, Mason and Austin.
 I am also known to frequent coffee shops and open mics.
 Despite my Canadian blood, I have never learned to skate.